 There are many bicycle racks to which you can attach (and lock) bicycles on campus and in town.
 You are encouraged to register your bicycle at the UNC Department of Public Safety.
 They have a brochure you may wish to get concerning bicycle use.
 If you don’t drive to campus, consider registering with the Commuter Alternative Program (CAP).

-Sexual Harassment Policies and Resources
+Harassment & Grievance Policies and Resources

 To form your Graduate Advisory Committee, report the names of your committee members to the Biology Department’s Graduate Student Services Manager (the GSSM).
 The GSSM will then check each member’s faculty status, and complete PART I: REPORT OF DOCTORAL COMMITTEE COMPOSITION on the “Report of Doctoral Committee Composition & Approved Dissertation Project” form.
 Once Part I has been completed by the GSSM, you will need to obtain the signature of each committee member, and then return it to the GSSM, who will obtain the signature of the Director of Graduate Studies.

 Before your Oral Comprehensive Examination, obtain a “Doctoral Exam Report” form from the Biology Department’s Graduate Student Services Manager (the GSSM).
 The GSSM will complete the form with your name, PID# and Department information.
 Once you have completed your oral exam, have your committee chair (i.e. your adviser) sign PART II: REPORT OF ORAL EXAMINATION on the “Doctoral Exam Report” form, and then return it to the GSSM.